 Did You Know?

 - The best way to prevent diverticulosis is to avoid constipation.

 - By the age of 60, some 50% of Americans have diverticulosis.

 - Diverticulosis is more common in regions of the world where diets tend to be low-fiber and include high red meat consumption, such as the U.S. and Australia.

-The Southeast Gastro team is here to help with your diverticulitis diagnosis and treatment.
+The Gastro Health team is here to help with your diverticulitis diagnosis and treatment.
 If you think you might be suffering from diverticulitis, please call us today or click here to request an appointment.